koordinator-sh/koordinator/docs/proposals/scheduling/20220722-multi-hierarchy-elastic-quota-management.md

 ### Compatibility
 We are fully compatible with [Elastic Quota](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/kep/9-capacity-scheduling/README.md#goals) 's interface.
-If pod's don't have the "quota-name" label, we will use the namespace to associate pod with quota group.
-If the pod has the "quota-name" label, we will use it to associate pod with quota group instead of namespace.
+If pod's don't have the "name" label, we will use the namespace to associate pod with quota group.
+If the pod has the "name" label, we will use it to associate pod with quota group instead of namespace.
 If we can't find the matched quota group, we force the pod to associate with the "default-group".

 ## Unsolved Problems
 Please see Non-goals/Future work.